 The game proceeds until only the Golden Child is left.
 If players are sitting on the court, the Golden Child must tag them to allow them to continue running.
 If a hoop is shot all player on the court must sit down.
 Play two rounds.
 One team will shoot then run and vice versa.
 The team with the most players standing at the end will win.
 This is a school favourite to play outside.

-This would be one of the more simple games to play for school.
-One person is chosen to be it, then they have to try and tag another player who is running away from them.
-If you’re tagged then you become it.
+This is a great game for school because it is one of the more simple games to play at school.
+One person is chosen to be “it”, then they have to try and tag another player who is running away from them.
+If you’re tagged then you become “it”.
 This game combines speed and agility and can be played with absolutely no equipment.
 The aim of the game?
-Don’t be it.
+Don’t be “it”.

 Mark a rectangle out of cones.
 Select 2-4 players to be crocodile, they must be given a pool noodle.
 Select someone to yell out phrases such as ‘If you ate an apple today, cross the river’ the people that this phrase applies to must cross the river (the rectangular shape).
 The crocodiles must try to tag players whilst they are crossing the river.
 If you are tagged, then you must go and stand to one side of the rectangle.
 You can mix this game up by giving players who have done something good today a ‘free pass’ across the river.
 Once 4 crosses of the river (back and forth) have been made, two new crocodiles must be selected.